nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

 --------------------------------------------

 If you prefer, you may set your mail server parameters in ``config/config.php``.
-The following examples are for SMTP, PHP, Sendmail, and Qmail.
+The following examples are for SMTP, Sendmail, and Qmail.

 SMTP
 ^^^^